faboo8/ontology-matching/README.md

 ## How to use

-So far this module works with pandas DataFrames hardcoded in the script.
+So far this module works with pandas DataFrames hardcoded in the script (I know it's not the right way but give me a break..).
 Save the two lists/ontologies as as dataframe df1 and df2 and run the following command in the terminal:

 `python phrase_similarity.py`